bethbarlow7/udacity_ds_nanodegree_disaster_response/README.md

 ```
 git clone https://github.com/bethbarlow7/udacity_ds_nanodegree_disaster_response
 ```
+<a name="keyfiles"></a>
+### Key Files:
+* data/process_data.py: ETL pipeline that loads, cleans and stores cleaned data in database_filepath
+* models/train_classifier.py: Pipeline that builds NLP pipeline and stores trained model in model_filepath
+* app/run.py: Main file to run entire pipeline - appearance of web application can be modified here

 <a name="executing"></a>
 ### Executing Program:
 1. Run the following commands in the project's root directory to set up your database and model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ETL pipeline that loads raw data, cleans and stores cleaned data in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves as pickle file `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run the web application.
     `python run.py`

 3. Go to http://0.0.0.0:3001/